Fons Borginon

-Alfons "Fons" Borginon (born 12 July 1966) is a Belgian politician and lawyer.
-He was a member of the Belgian Chamber of Representatives between 1995 and 2007.
-Borginon was the last chairman of the Volksunie and Flemish Liberals and Democrats (VLD) floor leader from 2006 until the general election of 2007.
+Alfons "Fons" Borginon (born 12 July 1966) is a Belgian lawyer and politician for Anders (formerly Open Flemish Liberals and Democrats, Dutch: Open Vld) who served as a member of the Belgian Chamber of Representatives between 1995 and 2007.
+Borginon was the chairman of the Volksunie and its successor Open Vld, floor leader from 2006 until the general election of 2007.
 He was also granted knighthood in the Belgian Order of Leopold.
 He is married to Kristin Ex and father of Hendrik, Irene and Margreet.

 Early life and education

 He is the grandson of the Flemish-nationalist politician Hendrik Borginon.
 He was awarded a master of laws degree by the University of Leuven, Belgium, as well as a master of legal studies in comparative and European law by the University of Florence, Italy.
 While at the UIA for his undergraduate studies, he was a member and later praeses of the Katholiek Vlaams Hoogstudentenverbond (KVHV) of Antwerp, a Flemish nationalist students association.
 He also became the chief editor of Tegenstroom ("Upstream").
 After his university years, Borginon became a teaching assistant at the Antwerp University law faculty and a lawyer at the Antwerp bar.